sgbaik-decaf/portfolio/EU_internet_speed.md

+Click [HERE](https://sgbaik-decaf.github.io/portfolio) to return to `main` page of my repo.

+You can also click the blue `portfolio` button to return to `main`.

+The link to the `main` is [https://sgbaik-decaf.github.io/portfolio](https://sgbaik-decaf.github.io/portfolio).

 # Internet speed of European Countries

-Click the blue `portfolio` button to return to `main`.

 There is an interactive map *and* a stacked bar graph embedded in it.
 Wait till it loads.
 If prompted, log in with your CMU or ESRI account.